Working with Indian professionals: how to improve communication

 A few years ago I asked an Indian woman who worked at Tata Corus what she saw as the biggest difference between Europe and India.
 “It took me a long time to get used to the businesslike and direct nature of the people there,” she replied.
 I think that directness is an expression of transparency.
 Simple, efficient, clear.
 What you see is what you get.
 A transparent, clear and honest message in which nothing is hidden.

 This reasoning, in which transparency and efficiency are central, is in stark contrast to what Indians find important: the underlying explanation.
-That is why Indians take their audience along in their sometimes verbose story, so that their final answer does not come as a surprise, let alone as a slap in the face.
+That’s why Indians sometimes get bogged down in verbiage so that their final answer doesn’t come as a surprise.
 Their answer is usually nuanced – and their story takes you along their considerations.
 This is how Indians usually communicate: indirectly.

 As a European boss, partner or client, it is therefore smart to examine your own way of communicating and to teach yourself ways to convey your message in a softer way with the necessary substantiation.
 This way you prevent a potential business partner or colleague from being put off, because they experience your way of communicating as rude.

-In India, you will not be said ‘no’ quickly
+In India, you will not be told ‘no’

 It is therefore important that you learn to read between the lines and learn to ask the right questions, in order to gain the most honest insight possible into the situation.
 In addition, India requires a more flexible attitude from Europeans regarding deadlines and budgets, which is simply an aspect of doing business in India that you need to take into account.